roboconf/roboconf.github.io/en/user-guide/target-embedded.md

 manually (e.g. with Virtual Box).

 With this configuration, you need to start the agent directly.
 And you will have to pass it some information by hand (like the IP address of the messaging server).
-The most simple solution is to update the startup script of the agent.
+This is achieved by updating the **net.roboconf.agent.configuration.cfg** file under Karaf's **etc** directory.

 Sample **target.properties**.
 Just copy / paste and edit.